JGIBristol/scribe-hackathon/registration.md

 ## What commitment is required

-- Approximately ?? hours of preparation before the first workshop.
+- Approximately 1 hour of preparation before the first workshop (watching video briefings for the challenge areas and following any reading links).
 - Attendance in-person at the full-day kick off workshop on **{{ site.event_date }}**.
-- Work on your challenge area during the period of exploration (we anticipate ?? hours, however as much as you can reasonably contribute).
+- Work on your challenge area during the period of exploration to develop ideas/resources (as much as you can reasonably contribute).
 - Attendance either in-person or online at the half-day review workshop on **{{ site.event_date_2 }}**.

 ## How to apply